-Is It a Sinus Infection or a Cold?
-Here's How to Tell the Difference
+Sinus Infection vs. Cold: Here’s How to Tell the Difference Between Illnesses

 At least once a year, Anna Lord, a 32-year-old from Seattle, has "almost unbearable pain" behind her eyes, cheeks, and forehead.
 Sometimes she has sinus drainage, and occasionally the discomfort arrives with a low-grade fever.
 Her symptoms often occur after she has had a cold or allergy symptoms.
 She rarely takes antibiotics, preferring to rest and soldier through her sickness.

-People with colds, which are caused by viruses, often mistakenly believe they have a sinus infection.
-While antibiotics can be helpful for those with sinus infections, they are useless when it comes to fighting cold viruses.
+While colds, which are also caused by viruses, can lead to a sinus infection, a cold is not due to a buildup of germs in the sinus cavities.
+It's also important to note that while antibiotics can be helpful for those with sinus infections, they are useless when it comes to fighting cold viruses.

 What are the symptoms of a sinus infection vs. a cold?